surya-narayanan/surya-narayanan.github.io/index.md

 <!-- <img class="profile-picture" src="sherlock.jpg"> -->

-Hi!
 My name is Surya Narayanan.
 I grew up in Mumbai, India.
 I am in the PhD program at Caltech.
-My alma mater is Stanford University.
-I worked at Dana Farber under the strict supervision of Eli Van Allen prior to my current role.
+I gradutated from Stanford University.
+Previously, I worked at the Dana Farber under the strict supervision of Eli Van Allen.

 ## Publications